 Item Description Address Type Choose IPv4/IPv6/Hostname to specify IP address or the hostname of the SNMP trap recipients.
 Server Address Enter the IP address of SNMP server based on the address type selected above.
 Version Specify SNMP notification version (SNMPv1/v2/v3). Туре Specify Notification Type.
 Trap -Send SNMP traps to the host.
 Inform - Send SNMP informs to the host.
 If it is used, Timeout and Retry also shall be defined.
 Community/user Use the drop down list to choose one of the community profiles.
 Security Level Specify SNMP security level for SNMP notification packet.
 It is available when SNMPv3 is selected.
 No Security - No authentication.
 Authentication - Authentication without encryption will be performed for packets.
 Authentication and Privacy - Authentication with encryption will be performed for packets.
 Server Port Specify the UDP port number for the recipient's server.
-Use Default - If it is checked, the default number (162) will be used automaticality.
+Use Default - If it is checked, the default number (162) will be used automaticallty.
 Timeout Specify the SNMP informs timeout.
 It is available when Inform is selected as Type.
 Use Default - If it is checked, the default number (15) will be used automaticallty.
+Retry Specify the SNMP informs retry count.
+It is available when

-VII-3 Access Manager
+VII-4 Access Manager